 Man arrested in Fairbanks area on sex assault charges stemming from 2005 cold case

 Apr.
-20—A 55-year-old man already on Alaska's sex offender registry for a 1996 sex assault conviction has been charged in connection with an assault on a woman that occurred nearly two decades ago.
+21—A 55-year-old man already on Alaska's sex offender registry for a 1996 sex assault conviction has been charged in connection with an assault on a woman that occurred nearly two decades ago.

 It's the third cold case sex crime since late February and the fifth total that Alaska prosecutors have charged based on new evidence obtained through an ongoing effort to take a fresh look at DNA that went unexamined for years.